 There was a memorable day in late May, 1984 when an annular eclipse was visible from downtown Atlanta.
 We were living in the Atlanta ’burbs at the time, not too far from the current Chez Elisson, so I made the trek into the city and ended up watching the eclipse from the front lawn of Turner Broadcasting’s campus.
 It was dramatic, but not nearly as dramatic as a total eclipse would have been: In an annular eclipse, a ring of sunlight is still visible around the Moon’s silhouette, so it never gets completely dark.

 A total eclipse is quite another matter.
-It’s quite probably the most dramatic natural phenomenon a human being can see, and its rarity only adds to the drama.
+It’s quite probably the most exciting natural phenomenon a human being can see, and its rarity only adds to the excitement.

 The total eclipse of August 2017 will be especially exciting for Americans, as it will cut a diagonal swath across the entire mainland of the country, starting in Salem, Oregon and moving into the Atlantic Ocean just north of Charleston, South Carolina.